Regenerative braking: Electric railways

 During braking, the traction motor connections are altered to turn them into electrical generators.
 The motor fields are connected across the main traction generator (MG) and the motor armatures are connected across the load.
 The MG now excites the motor fields.
 The rolling locomotive or multiple unit wheels turn the motor armatures, and the motors act as generators, either sending the generated current through onboard resistors (dynamic braking) or back into the supply (regenerative braking).
 Compared to electro-pneumatic friction brakes, braking with the traction motors can be regulated faster improving the performance of wheel slide protection.

 For a given direction of travel, current flow through the motor armatures during braking will be opposite to that during motoring.
 Therefore, the motor exerts torque in a direction that is opposite from the rolling direction.

 Braking effort is proportional to the product of the magnetic strength of the field windings, multiplied by that of the armature windings.

 Savings of 17%, and less wear on friction braking components, are claimed for British Rail Class 390s.
+Caltrain claims 23% of energy used by its Stadler KISS electric trains are recaptured and returned to the grid.
 The Delhi Metro reduced the amount of carbon dioxide (CO_{2}) released into the atmosphere by around 90,000 tons by regenerating 112,500 megawatt hours of electricity through the use of regenerative braking systems between 2004 and 2007.
 It was expected that the Delhi Metro would reduce its emissions by over 100,000 tons of CO_{2} per year once its phase II was complete, through the use of regenerative braking.

 Electricity generated by regenerative braking may be fed back into the traction power supply; either offset against other electrical demand on the network at that instant, used for head end power loads, or stored in lineside storage systems for later use.

 A form of what can be described as regenerative braking is used on some parts of the London Underground, achieved by having small slopes leading up and down from stations.
 The train is slowed by the climb, and then leaves down a slope, so kinetic energy is converted to gravitational potential energy in the station.
 This is normally found on the deep tunnel sections of the network and not generally above ground or on the cut and cover sections of the Metropolitan and District Lines.